Large deviations of the trajectory of empirical distributions of Feller processes on locally compact spaces: Proof of Theorem

-using the identity map, we find that the rate function in Theorem \ref{The:LDP1} coincides with the rate function which would have been found via the Dawson-G\"{a}rtner theorem \cite[Theorem 4.6.1]{DZ98} for the large deviation problem on $\prod_{\bR^+} \cP(E)$.
+\begin{proof}[Proof of Theorem \ref{The:LDP2}] By using the contraction principle for the identity map $C_{\cP(E)}(\bR^+) \rightarrow \prod_{\bR^+} \cP(E)$, we find that the rate function in Theorem \ref{The:LDP1} coincides with the rate function which would have been found via the Dawson-Gärtner theorem \cite[Theorem 4.6.1]{DZ98} for the large deviation problem on $\prod_{\bR^+} \cP(E)$.